Fake Quotes: A-E

 Defenders of the Peace: People sleep peaceably in their beds at night only because rough men stand ready to do violence on their behalf.
 [Alternative: We sleep safely at night because rough men stand ready to visit violence on those who would harm us.]

-- No attribution to Churchill.
-Semi-George Orwell.
+- No attribution to Churchill, but perhaps semi-George Orwell.
 Wikiquotes reports: “There is no evidence that Orwell ever wrote or uttered either of these versions of this idea.
 They do bear some similarity to comments made in an essay that Orwell wrote on Rudyard Kipling.”

 Democracy: The best argument against Democracy is a five-minute conversation with the average voter.